ldsouza/ldsouza.github.io/_posts/2016-07-21-implementing-a-agreements-solution-in-sharepoint.md

 ---
 ## A New Post

-In this post, I will share a solution to store Rental Agreements in SharePoint.
+In this post, I will share an excellent solution demonstrated by Peter Kalmström from Kalmstrom Solutionshttp://kalmstrom.com/ to store Rental Agreements in SharePoint.
 You can use the concepts you learn here, to build your own business solution.

+In this particular solution, we would like to store Rental Agreements for warehouses and stores in two separate lists.

 Some of the concepts and techniques covered are:-